-An alternative to the ML_Epetra::MultiLevelOperator(that is also in the namespace ML_Epetra) is the MultiLevelPreconditioner class.
-Replace the header file ml_epetra_operator.hdiscussed in section 9.3 by ml_epetra_preconditioner.h.
+An alternative to the ML_Epetra::MultiLevelOperator (that is also in the namespace ML_Epetra) is the MultiLevelPreconditioner class.
+Replace the header file

 Table 13 reports the aggregation schemes currently available in ML.
 A graphical comparison of Uncoupled and METIS is reported in Figure 3, for a Laplacian operator over a square descretized with a a 9 point stencil.